Head to Head Review: Danimer Scientific (DNMR) versus The Competition

 |1339

-Danimer Scientific presently has a consensus target price of $66.00, indicating a potential upside of 261.84%.
-As a group, “Plastics materials & resins” companies have a potential upside of 4.98%.
-Given Danimer Scientific’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Danimer Scientific is more favorable than its rivals.
+Danimer Scientific presently has a consensus target price of $66.00, suggesting a potential upside of 255.41%.
+As a group, “Plastics materials & resins” companies have a potential upside of 3.05%.
+Given Danimer Scientific’s stronger consensus rating and higher probable upside, equities analysts clearly believe Danimer Scientific is more favorable than its peers.

 Profitability

-This table compares Danimer Scientific and its rivals’ net margins, return on equity and return on assets.
+This table compares Danimer Scientific and its peers’ net margins, return on equity and return on assets.

 |Net Margins